tc39/source-map/proposals/debug-id.md

-4. Standardization: The adoption of this proposal as a web standard will encourage a consistent and unified approach to handling source maps and minified JavaScript files across the industry.
+4. Standardization: The adoption of this proposal as a web standard will encourage a consistent and unified approach to handling source maps and generated code across the industry.

 5. Guaranteed bidirectionality: Today source maps do not provide the ability to reliably resolve back to the generated file they are from.
 However in